h8d13/Vase/.github/docs/docs_main.md

 #### Main Commands

-When no args are provided we simply: Check for KVM/QEMU deps/Check permissions/Check Vase is built okay
+When no args are provided shows help

 ```
 --update                   # -u  # Checks git for updates & pull submodules